The Blacklist: Main characters

 The lead role of Raymond Reddington was intended to be given to Kiefer Sutherland (left); instead, it went to James Spader (right).

 John Eisendrath told Collider that the casting process was difficult.
 In February 2013, he and Bokenkamp invited Kiefer Sutherland, Bryan Cranston, Pierce Brosnan and Richard Gere to apply for the role of Raymond Reddington.
 In an interview to Variety, Bokenkamp told about his intentions to cast Sutherland for the role, though he also expressed doubt about the significance of the role to all these actors.
 At last, three days before filming began, they contacted James Spader to see if he would be interested in playing Reddington.
 After a lengthy remote conversation, Bokenkamp and Eisendrath cast Spader, as they felt confident in his understanding of the character.
 Spader's vision was for the international criminal to be a bald or short-haired person wearing a hat.
 The producers rejected his idea, however, Spader insisted on trying on a fedora while screening the pilot; later, the crew felt the hat enhanced Reddington's image and agreed to keep it.
 In an interview on Late Night with Seth Meyers, Spader admitted that he had gotten into the role of Reddington over the nine seasons; he also noted that to play his role plausibly at the beginning of season nine, he spent a considerable amount of time alone and not appearing on set.
+Co-star Harry Lennix said about Spader, "Oh my God.
+It's like playing basketball with LeBron James.
+Or baseball with Joe DiMaggio.
+He's tremendous.
+He's a master.
+He elevates everybody that's around him."

 The producers found "something specific" in Megan Boone and cast her for the role of Elizabeth Keen.

 Although showrunners attempted to search for a more established actor as they cast Reddington, they invited more obscure performers for the role of FBI profiler Elizabeth Keen.
 Megan Boone got to know about the role by chance, and she instantly became passionate about it.
 She had taken a week to prepare for her audition as Keen and had been called back multiple times before she received the role in March 2013.
 Eisendrath recalled that he and Bokenkamp found "something specific" about Boone, and they got comfortable with her playing of the character.
 In 2015, Boone revealed her pregnancy which was implemented as a season 3 plot point.
 She was absent in a part of the season with her character killed, while her subsequent return was kept in secret from the cast.
 In June 2021, it was revealed that Boone would be leaving the series after season 8, which was initially written to be focused on her departure so as to close the storyline of Elizabeth.